-Movies posters are a billion-dollar industry and are a huge part of a film studio’s marketing budget; sometimes, more money will be spent on marketing than the actual film production.
+Movies posters are a billion-dollar industry and are a massive part of a film studio’s marketing budget; sometimes, more money will be spent on marketing than the actual film production.
 Which always seems crazy to me.

 This can make or break a poster, whether it adorns a billboard, a cinema foyer, or is hung in your dining room.

-This is the shiny finish, it reflects light well, it is excellent with establishing contrasting colors.
+This is the shiny finish; it reflects light well, it is excellent with establishing contrasting colors.

-Gloss is probably the most used finish for a poster due to the vibrancy, versatility, and ability to stand out.
+Gloss is probably the most used finish for a poster due to its vibrancy, versatility, and ability to stand out.
 Glossy posters are more likely to grab your attention and make you look at the poster.

-They are great for cinema foyers, which are usually large, have consistent lighting, and usually not much direct sunlight.
+They are great for cinema foyers, which are usually large, have consistent lighting, and generally not much direct sunlight.
 They also work at home if you are wanting big, bold colors to make a children’s room, home gym room, or man cave pop a little.